-Since the rise of search queries coming from mobile devices in 2015, Google confirmed that they are putting mobile-friendly sites as a priority.
+Since the rise of search queries coming from mobile devices in 2015, Google confirmed that they are putting mobile-friendly sites a priority.
 A mobile-first approach started on the July 2019 core update for new websites after that.
-But now, it’s applicable for both old and new sites.
+But now, it’s applicable to both old and new sites.

 For your site to be considered mobile-friendly, it should: